County council issues legal warnings over ghost estates

-Cork County Council has issued legal warnings to owners/developers and financial institutions involved in three ghost estates, stating they have 14 days to come up with a plan to make them safe.
+Cork County Council has issued legal warnings to owners/developers and financial institutions involved in three ghost estates, stating they have 14 days to come up with a plan to make them safe, writes Sean O’Riordan.

 These are the first warnings shots in a“get tough” policy aimed at financial institutions and owners/developers who have been dragging their feet over rectifying issues in ghost estates.